Alex427427427/infinite_portrait/README.md

 		python infinite_depth_portrait_for_muse.py

-BONUS: To turn into .exe, open cmd in admin mode, and type
+BONUS: To turn the project into .exe yourself, open cmd in admin mode, and type

 	pip install pyinstaller